 The remove-organization.yaml playbook is used to remove organization(s) from the existing network.
-This can be done using the following command ansible-playbook platforms/shared/configuration/remove-organization.yaml --extra-vars \rightarrow "@path-to-network.yaml"
+This can be done using the following command

+'''

+ansible-playbook platforms/hyperledger-fabric/configuration/remove-organization.yaml -

+→-extra-vars "@path-to-network.yaml"

+'''

 NOTE: Make sure that the org_status label was set as new when the network is deployed for the first time.
 If you have additional applications, please deploy them as well.